moemoe9876/ingestio/batch-upload.md

                 *   If failure: Update doc/job status `'failed'` + error, increment batch `failed_count`. **No usage increment.**
     *   **8.3.5: Implement Batch Status Aggregation**: After document loop for a batch, re-query counts.
 If `completed + failed === total`, update batch status (`'completed'`, `'partially_completed'`, `'failed'`) and `completed_at`.
     *   **8.3.6: Refine AI Action**: Ensure `extractDocumentDataAction` accepts `extractionPrompt`, skips internal usage increment when `invokedByBatchProcessor=true`, links `batch_id` to job, handles `skipClassification` correctly.

 ---

-Okay, Engineer.
-Let's elevate Step 8.4 from an MVP to a polished, production-ready Batch Status UI suitable for a top-tier SaaS application like Ingestio.io.
-We'll incorporate best practices from the research report and leverage the capabilities of your Shadcn/ui component library and Framer Motion for a smooth, informative, and visually appealing experience.

----